laskaramaan/new-namaste-react/Chapter-13/Notes.md

 ```

 - let's build watch page(on clicking on any video thumbnail it should redirect to the video playing page) now

+### What is higher-order-function

+-> Its a function which takes in a component and returns a component

+### Debouncing

+(show flipkart searchbar )
+-> Suppose I am typing something very fast, it just skips some of the events

+- Build the search bar

+- lets use youtube seacrh api

+### Cache:

+- time complexity to search in array =O(n)
+  [i,ip,iph,iphone]
+- time complexity to search in object =O(1)

+{
+i:
+ip:
+iph:
+iphone:
+}

+- We can use **new map()** as well

+- let's build comments section now
+  n level nested comments